MarcusTL12/pyscf-eT/README.md

 # pyscf-eT
-Python code to interface pyscf and eT
+Python package to interface pyscf and eT